A way of "breaking apart" fractions with polynomials in them.

 Because the partial fractions are each simpler.

-This may be a very important step in solving the more complicated fraction.
+This can help solve the more complicated fraction.
 For example it is very useful in Integral Calculus.

 Partial Fraction Decomposition

 So let me show you how to do it.